VFA-192: 2020s

+Following multiple exercises with Pacific Rim militaries, VFA-192 and CVW-2 were ordered to operate in the Red Sea in defense of international shipping lanes and Israel against Houthi/Iran proxy military unit attacks from Yemen.

+VFA-192 and CVW-2 arrived in the CENTCOM AOR in early April 2025 with extensive combat operations against the Houthis/Iranians commencing upon arrival to the region.

 Awards

 From 1966 to 1969, the squadron received four consecutive CNO Safety Awards.
 They are six time recipients of the Commander, Naval Air Force Pacific Fleet Battle Efficiency Award, most recently for 2009.
 They have twice been awarded the Michael J. Estocin award for being the top Strike Fighter Squadron in the Navy.
 In 1979, the Golden Dragons were awarded the Bruce Carrier Award for excellence in aviation maintenance.
 The Golden Dragons earned the Commander, Naval Air Force Pacific Safety-S award consecutively for 1999 and 2000, 2005 and 2006, and in 2011.